matsnyberg/mit-general-chemistry/README.md

 (https://ocw.mit.edu).

 __Disclaimer__.
 This is a personal work.
-I am not, in any way, affiliated with the MIT university.
+I am not, in any way, affiliated with the MIT institute.
 I do not have a degree in chemistry.
 The information found in this text should be regarded with a critical, if not sceptical, eye.
 The author do not take any responsibility for misconceptions or misunderstandings caused from